Anaminus/roblox-library/modules/Binstruct/README.md

 Filter applies to a TypeDef by transforming *value* before encoding, or after decoding.
 Should return the transformed *value*.

-*params* are the elements of the TypeDef.
-Only primitive types are passed.
+The *params* received depend on the type, but are usually the elements of the TypeDef.

 A non-nil error causes the program to halt, returning the given value.